 - Outsource a healthcare contact center to manage appointments.
-COVID-19 has disrupted staffing across the globe.
+COVID-19 disrupted staffing across the globe.
 By using a healthcare contact center, you can both provide your patients with a seamless scheduling experience and save your staff resources.

-2. Invest in telehealth
+2. Invest in automation

 3. Make paperwork available on your website

 Provide any paperwork on your website to streamline appointments.
 Not only will this give your patients the chance to fill the paperwork out without rushing or stressing, but it will also make things go more smoothly once they arrive at your office.

 Once the paperwork is online, you can direct patients to the appropriate area during your pre-appointment communications.
 This will also help set patient expectations; they can fill out any questionnaires and ask questions ahead of time, which will help you make their experience more personalized.